nabeken/aaa/README.md

 Currently, you can setup Scheduled Events only from AWS Management Console.
 Please add a scheduled event source to `aaa-Schedular`.
 1 day is sufficient.

-## Certificate distribution

-TBD

-1. Create an R/O IAM role/user for a specific prefix like `/aaa-data/foobar@example.com/domain/le-test.example.com`
-2. Do `aws s3 sync` with the prefix periodically
-3. Profit!

-Or

-1. Create an R/O IAM role/user for a specific prefix like `/aaa-data/foobar@example.com/domain/le-test.example.com`
-2. When automatic renewal process puts new certificate on S3, S3 notifications will be generated
-3. Respond with the notification with Lambda Function and update the certificate
-4. Profit!

 ## Integrated libraries